 Most Oklahoma soils are high in potassium.
-This can probably be attributed to the parent materials and low rainfall conditions under which our soils are developed.
+This can probably be attributed to the parent materials and low rainfall conditions with which our soils are developed.
 Data in Figure 3 confirms this tendency.
-About 44 percent of the fields had an STK index less than 250, or sufficiency less than 100 percent, for all crops except for alfalfa.
-The alfalfa would need additional K to meet crop requirements.
+About 44 percent of the fields had a STK index less than 250, or sufficiency less than 100 percent, for all crops except for alfalfa, which would need additional K to meet crop requirements.
 The 100 percent sufficiency STK for alfalfa is 350.
-In general, the STK levels decrease from western to eastern Oklahoma.
+In general, the STK levels decrease from western to eastern Oklahoma along the precipitation gradient.